 Another example of rezoning would be where a landowner or group of landowners want to ensure that their parcels stay relatively intact and not be developed at the density or intensity the existing zoning district would allow.
 They would then apply for a downzoning, a change to a less intensive district with a larger minimum lot size per dwelling, such as 36 acres per residence instead of 4 acres.

 Prior to submitting an application for a rezoning, potential applicants are required to have a pre-application meeting with Planning staff to discuss their proposal as well as go over the Citizen Review Process - a process to notify neighbors of the proposal, required of applicants before they submit their application.

 Once an application is submitted, the case planner will send a mailed notice to all property owners within a radius of no less than 300 feet of the subject parcel(s).
 The case planner may expand the mailed notification area to greater than a 300-foot radius at the time of application acceptance if there are compatibility concerns associated with the request.
 A legal notice is placed in the local newspaper and posted on the property at least 15 days before the first public hearing, also by the case planner.

 A public hearing will be held by the Planning and Zoning Commission to accept input from people who support, oppose, or simply have questions about the project.
 After the hearing is closed, the Commission votes to recommend approval, recommend approval with conditions, recommend disapproval to the Board of Supervisors, or table the request.
 If it is not tabled by the Commission, then the request goes to the Board of Supervisors, in another public hearing, for a final decision.
-Note: if 20% of property owners, by area and number, object to the rezoning, then the request will need approval by all 3 Board members.
+Note: if 20% of property owners, by area and number, object to the rezoning, then the request will need approval by all 3 Board members at the adoption hearing.
 The rezoning goes into effect 30 days after the Board's decision, and the zoning maps are revised accordingly.